foundersandcoders/prereq-check/CONTRIBUTING.md

 # Contributing Guide for Developers

+## Getting Started
+Check the existing issues:
+- priority 1 is highest priority, 5 is lowest
+- issues labelled `starter` are good for beginners
+- if you want to work on an issue, it is normally best to first discuss with the maintainers (as simple as @ing them in a comment).
+Make sure to assign yourself to the issue and add the `in progress` label.

+## Authors / Maintainers
+@matthewdking @ameliejyc @bartbucknill @dangerdak @astroash

 ## How to set up Locally
 To set up locally, first clone this repo:
 ```git clone https://github.com/ameliejyc/prereq-check.git```